 A tubal pregnancy — the most common type of ectopic pregnancy — happens when a fertilized egg gets stuck on its way to the uterus, often because the fallopian tube is damaged by inflammation or is misshapen.
 Hormonal imbalances or abnormal development of the fertilized egg also might play a role.

 - Previous ectopic pregnancy.
-If you've had one ectopic pregnancy, you're more likely to have another.
+If you've had this type of pregnancy before, you're more likely to have another.

 - Smoking.
 Cigarette smoking just before you get pregnant can increase the risk of an ectopic pregnancy.
-And the more you smoke, the greater the risk.
+The more you smoke, the greater the risk.

-You can't prevent an ectopic pregnancy, but you can decrease certain risk factors.
-For example, limit your number of sexual partners and use a condom when you have sex to help prevent sexually transmitted infections and reduce the risk of pelvic inflammatory disease.
-Quitting smoking before you attempt to get pregnant may also reduce your risk.
+- Limiting the number of sexual partners and using a condom during sex helps to prevent sexually transmitted infections and may reduce the risk of pelvic inflammatory disease.